40TH Anniversary of Putney Craft Tour

 When I Put On Your Glove is a puppetry, dance and spoken word piece that explores a daughter’s relationship to her father’s work building upon a premise that puppets are containers of memory.
 In it, a daughter explores what it means for her to slip into her father’s art – and not just the form, but the actual pieces.
 This work addresses universal questions of belonging, childhood, fear of loss, death and the complicated nature of navigating generational artistic legacy.
 The passing of these puppets into new hands marks a pivotal moment of generational transition for Sandglass Theater.
 It is an engagement with what legacy means in the field of puppetry; how an art form endures and transforms as it is handed to the next generation; meeting the voice of the past with the voice of the present, and singing it into the future.

-This year Sandglass Theater is pleased to present When I Put on Your Glove as part of the Putney Craft Tour.
-Performances are Saturday and Sunday November 24 and 24 at 7 pm at Sandglass Theater in Putney, Vermont.
-Reservations in advance are recommended and can be made by calling (802) 387 – 4051 or email email@example.com
+Performances are Saturday and Sunday November 23 and 24 at 7:30 pm at Sandglass Theater in Putney, Vermont.
+Tickets are $16 students/seniors and $18 general.
+Reservations in advance are recommended and can be made by calling (802) 387 – 4051 or email firstname.lastname@example.org

 “Shoshana’s enactment of her inheritance is technically and artistically assured, a faithful replica that honors the original while placing the young performer’s own creative stamp on it.
 The show as a whole is a kind of coming-of-age, as the daughter comes into her own as an artist and as the father, rather than simply retiring the show and the handmade, love-made puppets, passes his glove to the next generation.”